 Entry requirements for brewers

-- chemical or process engineering.
+- Bachelor of Science in biochemistry, microbiology or chemical or process engineering.

 To gain further qualifications, such as Master Brewer (MBrew), you must be a member of the Institute of Brewing and Distilling to sit the required examinations, and have relevant experience.

 - New Zealand certificates in food and beverage manufacturing, or in mechanical engineering through Competenz